 On one particularly snowy day recently, there was a 2.5 hour ride on my half Ironman training schedule.
 Off to the gym I went with my fully-charged iPod (full of podcasts like these), bottle of sports drink, cycling shoes and everything else that gets hauled along with me on a daily basis.
 I adjusted the bike, clipped my shoes in, started my Polar V800, and got down to business.

 Being on the bike for 2 and a half hours leaves plenty of time for thinking.
-Sometimes I play games (like the ones I described here) to keep my mind occupied, sometimes I watch TV, sometimes I listen to podcasts, and sometimes I do a mental triathlon of all 3 at once.
+Sometimes I play games to keep my mind occupied, sometimes I watch TV, sometimes I listen to podcasts, and sometimes I do a mental triathlon of all 3 at once.
 After playing a game of “think of a fruit or veggie for every letter of the alphabet” (which I won), my mind drifted into recipe ideas for the blog.

 At the time I was hot and sweaty and a smoothie sounded most appealing, but I figured those of you who also live in snowy regions of the world would probably appreciate something that doesn’t need to be consumed from under a blanket.